We think that it’s really important to make PowerPoint presentations accessible. And that means: writing alt-text for all the images.

 Request for extra help

-This app is a completely volunteer effort.
+This app is a work in progress.
 If you spot some improvements and would like to make them, please get in touch: extra help would be welcome.